 Unlike dive resorts, liveaboards can also switch up their scheduled stops in an instant, delivering the best dive sites with the most favourable conditions at all times.
 You’ll also get to take part in land excursions throughout the many islands, visiting secret sandy beaches, trekking through virgin jungle and searching for rare endemic wildlife, such as the birds of paradise.

 Just as Raja Ampat marks the meeting point of two oceans, the park itself is divided into two distinct regions.
-Seasons, wildlife, and ease of access are all slightly different between the two parts, but one thing stays the same – outstanding liveaboard diving.
+So before booking a trip, it’s worth knowing how they differ.

 Diving north Raja Ampat

-The northern area of Raja Ampat includes the islands of Mansuar, Batanta, Waigeo and Gam, as well as the renowned Dampier Strait – home to a site that boasts the highest number of fish species ever recorded on a single dive.
+The northern area of Raja Ampat includes the islands of Mansuar, Batanta, Waigeo and Gam, as well as the renowned Dampier Strait.
+Conditions in this region remain accessible throughout the year, though the northwest monsoon, which runs from October to April is usually considered the best time to visit.
 Big name sites such as Cape Kri, Manta Sandy, Blue Magic and Mayhem can all be found here, each offering astonishing biodiversity and a mixture of diving conditions, from easy-going to fast-flowing.

 Diving south Raja Ampat

 Southern Raja Ampat revolves around Misool, and a scattering of much smaller islands to the south and east.
+Conditions here are also best between October and April, with winds and rough seas making the region less accessible from June through September.
 Soft corals flourish in the south, and most sites offer a kaleidoscope of colours.
 While the conditions here are often more gentle than the north, it still offers plenty of opportunities to get up close with larger, current-loving creatures.
-In fact, Misool is home to one of the best manta sites in the whole of Raja Ampat, with opportunities to spot both reef and oceanic mantas at the same time.

 Liveaboard diving in Raja Ampat offers some spectacular sunsets